Energy efficiency for renters

 - Create a "warm room."
 When possible, only heat the room(s) you spend the most time in.

 - Talk to your landlord about having your heating system inspected by a professional to ensure it’s operating efficiently and safely.

 - Turn the heat down or off while you’re asleep or away from the home.
 Talk to your landlord about installing a programmable thermostat or a new smart thermostat (PSE now offers a $75 rebate on qualified models!).

 - Pay attention to moisture levels.
 Some homes and apartments have high indoor humidity levels due to poor ventilation or other factors.
 On dry, sunny days, turn off the heat and open the windows to dry problem areas.

 - Choose the right bulb for each room.
-LED and CFL bulbs come in a variety of shapes and sizes to suit nearly every household fixture.
-If you have dimmable fixtures, be sure the CFL is compatible and has dimming capabilities.
+LED bulbs come in a variety of shapes and sizes to suit nearly every household fixture.
+If you have dimmable fixtures, be sure the LED bulb is compatible and has dimming capabilities.

 - Avoid over-drying laundry.
 If your dryer has a moisture sensor or auto shut-off feature, use it.

 - Clean the lint filter in your dryer every time you use it.
 A clogged filter increases drying time.